MCSManager/MCSManager/README.md

 <br />

-🌍 Want to know the latest progress?
+🌍 Want to know the Beta Version?
 Or have any ideas?

 Join the [Discord](https://discord.gg/9UgPGDFH) now!